sangram18-ghose/Car_Rental_System/README.md

 - STEP3: Run migrations
 - STEP4: Start the server and explore!

-Dive into the world of seamless car rentals.
-Whether you're a customer looking for the perfect ride or an admin managing the fleet, our Car Rental System has got you covered!
+Revolutionize your car rental business with our state-of-the-art system.
+Whether you're a startup looking to disrupt the market or an established company aiming to modernize operations, our Car Rental System is your key to driving success in the digital age.